Jigidy/odin-recipes/README.md

 - Links being added will be quick and easy.

 Then after all of this we just have to publish it to the internet!

+Final, Final Entry

+- So we've added most of the CSS we've wanted to add.
+Its been an uphill trek mostly due to life not the code itself, but we're almost there.
+There are two things left I'm trying to accomplish.
+1. I want to make each of the images look perf.
+I think perhaps a couple ID selectors may be best for this, but I'll need to double check.
+2. I want to make the background a gradient of color.
+It is a challenge I've put to myself to push myself a bit more forward.

+The first one should be easy, the second one may not be as simple.